 and to get back to the digging issue, you could have a good sized spot within this fun area covered with sand or even put up a large sand box like you’d have for two-legged toddlers …. overall you pooch is your fur kid, right?! 🙂

-Got another idea to keep dogs from digging?
+Got another idea to keep dogs from digging or have you built doggy haven in your backyard?
 Would love to hear from ya.